garyexplains/examples/how-to-connect-a-Raspberry-Pi-NAS-over-iSCSI.md

 You might find this video useful: [How to Partition and Format a Disk in Linux](https://www.youtube.com/watch?v=JCFlsslBvX8)

 ### Partition the disk
+Assuming that the iSCSI Target is seen as `/dev/sda` by your Raspberry Pi:

 ```
 sudo fdisk /dev/sda